VitanovG/Regex_Serial_Plotter/README.md

 All notable changes to this project will be documented below this line.
 This project adheres to [Semantic Versioning](http://semver.org/).

+## [1.6.0] - 2025-04-02

+### Info

+- Build with QT 5.12.0
+- Updated helpwindow
+- New icon

+### Added

+- Added timestamps to all incoming data.
+(Plotting is still by data points, not time)
+- Added a serialUI_settings.dat file that stores all settings from the application when closing it, upon opening the application again these settings are applied by default.

 ## [1.5.0] - 2025-03-07